telliott99/MyMath/int2+-apps/moments.rst

     = \frac{2M}{R^2} \ \frac{r^4}{4} \bigg |_{0}^{R} =  \frac{1}{2} MR^2

-Now, if we were to move the axis of rotation to the edge, we would have
+Now, if we were to move the axis of rotation to the edge, we can use the parallel axis theorem to calculate:

 .. math::